hackatbrown/2021.hackatbrown.org/README.md

             ├─── PageName: ex SponsorshipPage
                 ├─── components: the component for this specific page ├─── ComponentName: ex.
 SponsorHome
-                ├─── PageName: ex.
-SponsorshipPage
-        ├─── utils: where we store common functions used ├── UtilName: ex.
+                ├─── PageName.tsx: where the page's content and logic lives ├─── PageName.css: where the page's style lives ├─── utils: where we store common functions used ├── UtilName: ex.
 CalculateArea
     └──

-Try to stick to the above layout and reference it
+Try to stick to the above layout and reference it.